OCA/maintainer-quality-tools/README.md

 ----------------------------

 Coveralls provides information on the test coverage of your modules.
-Currently the Coveralls configuration is automatic, so you don't need to include a `.coveragerc` to the repository.
-Please note that if you do it, it will be ignored.
+Currently the Coveralls configuration is automatic (check default configuration [here]('cfg/.coveragerc')).
+So, as of today, you don't need to include a `.coveragerc` into the repository, If you do it, it will be simply ignored.

+**NOTE:** the current configuration automatically ignores `*_example` modules from coverage check.
+See [maintainer-tools CONTRIBUTING doc](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md#tests) for further info on tests.

 Names used for the test databases
 ---------------------------------